aabbtree77/blog/article6/index.md

 # Classical Light

-Physics is beautiful, but it gets [really tiresome](https://en.wikipedia.org/wiki/Quantum_mechanical_scattering_of_photon_and_nucleus) with QM and QFT.
+Physics gets [tiresome](https://en.wikipedia.org/wiki/Quantum_mechanical_scattering_of_photon_and_nucleus) with QM and QFT.
 Mathematics does a bad job compressing it.
 However, we have very few key experiments.
 This is the way.
-Science &#8801; attention to detail.
-Classical light &#8801; classical electromagnetism.

 [Eratosthenes (240 BC).](https://physicsteacher.blog/category/eratosthenes-size-of-the-earth-radius-of-the-earth-first-measurement/) Measuring the radius of Earth.
 "You know," said the visitor, "at noon on this day, in my home town there are no shadows."